nightlegend/consulapi/README.md

-# consul-dashboard
+# CONSUL API SERVER
-A dashboard about consul
+A api server about consul developed by golang.